 As highlighted by the Millennium Development Goals, measuring development is crucial.
 This column presents a new human development index challenging the UN measure.
 It shows that the global average level of human development is “low” and that even by 2007 the level of human development outside of the OECD was similar to that of the richest countries in 1938.

-Helmut Reisen 13 August 2008
+Helmut Reisen, Wednesday, August 13, 2008

 Many development organisations are working on the Millennium Development Goals, but will any of them be held accountable when the targets are not met?
 This column introduces the importance of mapping the “global development finance non-system” in order to identify agencies’ overlap, activity duplication, and mission creep.
 International reform will be mammoth task.